idkjs/reason-cssgrid-media/README.md

-# REASON, CSS-GRID, Image Rendering, Demo
+# REASON, CSS-GRID, Image Rendering, Audio Demo

+## Reason Experiment

+The audio player in player.re is just a mock up. [bs-webap](https://github.com/reasonml-community/bs-webapi-incubator) doesnt support audio controls yet so I need to figure out a way around or see about contributing to the bs-webapi project.

 ## TODO

-- fix back button routing
-- route player.re link
 - add working player
+- add real data, music